petrdvor/astepyx/README.md

 # ASTEPYX
 Python library with ASTERIX decoder and ASTERIX specifications.
 ASTEPYX is written in Python without external libraries.

-This decoder does not use xml specification files, instead uses dictionary structure of specification to provide fast online decoding.
+This decoder uses dictionary structure of specification to provide fast decoding.

+The objective of the ASTEPYX project is to fast decoding of ASTERIX in Python.

 ASTEPYX consists of two main classes:
 - **AsterixSpecification.py** ... conversion tool to create dict from ASTERIX specification in txt file.